Jay Allen

 Jay Cooke Allen Jr. (Seattle, 7 July 1900 – Carmel, 20 December 1972) was an American journalist.
 He worked mostly for the Chicago Tribune, though his contributions appeared also in many other US newspapers, especially between the mid-1920s and the mid-1930s.
 He is known mostly as a foreign correspondent active during the Spanish Civil War; his interview with Francisco Franco, report from Badajoz and interview with José Antonio Primo de Rivera are at times considered 3 most important journalistic accounts of the conflict and made enormous impact around the globe.
-His work as war correspondent is extremely controversial: some consider him a model of impartial, investigative journalism, and some think his work an examplary case of ideologically motivated manipulation and fake news.
+His work as war correspondent is extremely controversial: some consider him a model of impartial, investigative journalism, and some think his work an exemplary case of ideologically motivated manipulation and fake news.

 Early career (before 1936)

 Infancy and youth

 His father Jay Cooke Allen (1868–1948) was born in Kentucky but he settled in Seattle and practiced as an attorney; his mother Jeanne Maud Lynch (1876–1901) was a first generation Irish-American.
 She died due to tuberculosis when Jay was 15-months old.
 The religion-motivated legal battle for custody over Jay ensued between Jeanne's Catholic relatives and the Methodist father, who eventually emerged victorious.
 Some authors speculate that the episode might have influenced later Allen's hostility towards the Catholic Church.
 However, Allen's juvenile relations with his father were also tense, since Jay Allen Sr. became a violent alcohol addict.
 Jay left home in his early teens and moved to the East Coast, where he became the boarder at the Pullman College in Washington.
 After graduation Jay Allen Jr. entered an unidentified faculty at the Harvard, where he received his master's degree in 1920.
 Afterwards in the early 1920s he was employed by The Portland Oregonian.